openmovementproject/openmovement/docs/buildax/docs/datafiles.md

 will vary depending on the packet type.
 This diagram shows a packet from a BuildAX environment sensor (types 1,2,3), which would vary with (for example) a CO2 sensor.

+## Other Files

+There are a number of different files on the SD card which are used by the LRS:

+ * `BAX_INFO.BIN`
+    + This binary file contains 16-byte long entries for each sensor paired with the LRS.
+Contains the encryption key (5 bytes), and the name of each sensor (11 bytes).
+ * `ERRORS.TXT`
+    + Error log for the router.
+Although this file is named "Errors", it is also used for logging a timestamp and reset code each time the router is powered on (e.g. reset due to power loss).
+ * `DATxxxxx.BIN`
+    + Data files containing logged _binary_ sensor data
+ * `LOGxxxxx.TXT`
+    + Text files containing logged _plaintext_ sensor data
+ * `BAX_SURV.BMP`
+    + (Specialist option).
+If the LRS is flashed with a firmware supporting radio-survey mode, it will generate this file containing a survey of the radio spectrum noise at your location.
+Note that the router is not currently distributed with this firmware as it is a specialist option.